jlunder00/Personal-Website/hugo/content/_index.md

 ## Jason Lunder
 [jason.lunder@pangeon.com](mailto:jason.lunder@pangeon.com) | [github](https://github.com/jlunder00) | [linkedin](https://www.linkedin.com/in/jason-l-736516113/) | [CV](/Jason_Lunder_CV.pdf)
 Founding Software/ML Engineer at Intellipat Inc. \([intellipat.ai](https://intellipat.ai) & [console.intellipat.ai](https://console.intellipat.ai)\)
+Master's Student at Eastern Washington University

 At Intellipat, I build AI and software systems for patents and intellectual property law.

 I graduated from Gonzaga University with a BS in Computer Science and a BS in Mathematics in 2023.
 During my undergrad, I worked as a Machine Learning/Data Science intern at Gestalt Diagnostics.
 I am currently pursuing a MS in Computer Science at Eastern Washington University, defending my thesis Winter 2026.
-In my spare time, I work on a variety of projects in NLP, CV, and other areas of ML/AI, including at [Parsimony](https://p7y.ai)
+In my spare time, I work on a variety of projects in NLP and other areas of ML/AI, including at [Parsimony](https://p7y.ai)

-## Experience
-Founding Software/ML Engineer at Intellipat Inc. / Pangeon Corp.
-Team Lead at Parsimony
-Machine Learning / Data Science Intern at Gestalt Diagnostics
-Research Assistant at the Gonzaga University Center for Complex Systems

 ## Research
 ### Interests